absurdhero/libsxx/README.md

 ## Building

-Requires cmake 2.8.11 or above and a compiler that supports C++14.
+Requires cmake 2.8.11 or above and a compiler that supports C++11.
-The project has been tested on gcc 5.4 on Ubuntu 16.04 and on Visual Studio 2015 Update 3 with CMake 3.6.1.
+The project has been tested on the following platforms:

+- gcc 5.4 on Ubuntu 16.04
+- gcc 4.8 on Ubuntu 14.04
+- Visual Studio 2015 Update 3 on Windows 10

 The included `configure.sh` generates a cmake build in the `build` directory.
 On Windows, use the cmake GUI to generate the project.